 Students Voting

-Some of our favorite Lessons on Elections help teach about voting, democracy, civic life, elections, civic responsibility, and the importance of participating in the political process.
+These Lessons on Elections help teach about voting, democracy, civic responsibility, and the importance of participating in the political process.

-PBS NewsHour Extra has developed lessons focused on Down-Ballot Voting and the Role of State and Local Elections to help with the reminder that it isn’t all about one race.
+PBS NewsHour Extra has developed lessons focused on Down-Ballot Voting and the Role of State and Local Elections to help students remember that elections are about more than one race.

-iCivics.org has also developed lessons focused on state and local governments.
+iCivics.org has developed lessons focused on state and local governments.

 A Teaching Framework that outlines the concepts and content included in each Minnesota Social Studies/Government Standards by grade, as well as links to online resources and lessons.